-Initially, the term “codependency” was mostly used within the context of the Twelve Steps.
-It described a dynamic where family members and friends “enabled” the dysfunctional behavior of the alcoholic because of their enmeshment.
+Initially, the term “codependency” was used within the context of the Twelve Steps.
+It described a pattern where family members and friends “enabled” the dysfunctional behavior of the alcoholic because of their enmeshment.

 The word “codependency” is now widely used.
 It mainly describes relational dynamics where people have difficulty being themselves while being in the relationship.
-Mainly, they confuse interdependency and codependency.
+Mostly, they confuse interdependency and codependency.

 Codependence vs. Interdependence

 Often, codependent people feel that they “should” be independent.
-This leads to black-and-white, all-or-nothing thinking: either you are independent to the point of being unrelated, or you are codependent!
+It leads to black-and-white, all-or-nothing thinking.
+Either you are independent to the point of being unrelated, or you are codependent!

 Being part of the couple vs. being a separate person

 In any relationship, people are mutually dependent (that’s the very definition of a relationship).
-Therefore, people in a relationship will inevitably experience tension between the pull to see yourself as part of the couple, and the pull to see yourself as a separate person.
+Therefore, people in a relationship will inevitably experience tension between the pull to see yourself as part of the couple and see yourself as a separate person.

 Think of it as a slider on an electronic appliance: